 We offer undergraduate programs in Integrated Studies, Secondary Education, and Special Education.
 Each of these programs is presented in three dimensions: general education, content education, and professional education.
 These dimensions will produce professionals who will be effective facilitators of learning.

 We are dedicated to providing a variety of opportunities throughout our four year period of study.
 Each year the professional complexity increases to aid in the development of the knowledge and skills necessary to be a successful facilitator of learning in a K-12 classroom.
 Students who successfully complete any of the undergraduate programs will be awarded the degree of Bachelor of Science in Education.

-All of our teacher preparation programs in the Department of Educational Studies are approved by the Tennessee State Board of Education and accredited by the Council for the Accreditation of Educator Preparation (CAEP).
+All teacher preparation programs in the Department of Educational Studies are approved by the Tennessee State Board of Education and accredited by the Council for the Accreditation of Educator Preparation (CAEP).

 A Bachelor of Science in Education degree with a major in Integrated Studies is available with five concentrations which can lead to licensure in PreK-3 (5161), K-5 (5162), Middle Grades 6-8 (5163), or Special Education Interventionist K-8 for those students who complete the outlined program of study.